 Harsh chemicals aren’t the only toxins that should cause concern.
 As we mentioned, some human food may be toxic to dogs as well.
 There are also other concerns, including alcohol, prescriptions, marijuana, insecticides and even flowers such as tulips and daffodils.
 Get to know which foods, plants and products are toxic to your dog and keep these items out of your loved one’s reach.

 9. Use CBD Pet Products

 There is nothing that breaks your dog’s heart more than when you embark on your day.
 Work seems to last forever to us — it must feel like ten lifetimes to them.
-These moments of separation may cause extreme bouts of anxiety for your dog and a lot of damage to your furniture.
+These moments of separation may cause emotional distress for your dog and a lot of damage to your furniture.